oliver-oloughlin/kvdex/README.md

 committing the mutations, in which case the operation will fail.
 It also ensures that either all mutations succeed, or they all fail.

-To initiate an atomic operation, call "atomic" on the KVDB object.
+To initiate an atomic operation, call "atomic" on the database object.
 The method expects a selector for selecting the collection that the subsequent mutation actions will be performed on.
 Mutations can be performed on documents from multiple collections in a single atomic operation by calling "select" at any point in the building chain to switch the collection context.
 To execute the operation, call "commit" at the end of the chain.
 An atomic operation returns a Deno.KvCommitResult object if successful, and Deno.KvCommitError if not.